KellerJordan/Evaluate-CrossMax-Ensemble/README.md

 # Evaluate-Robust-Ensemble

-This code evaluates the Robust Ensemble technique proposed by Fort et al. (2024) using a transfer attack from a standard ensemble.
+This code evaluates the robust accuracy of the Robust Ensemble defense technique proposed by Fort et al. (2024).

-This attack reduces the robust accuracy of the Robust Ensemble from ~75% to ~14%.
+It turns out that if you use a transfer attack from a standard ensemble, you can reduce the robust accuracy of the Robust Ensemble from ~75% to ~14%.

 `python evaluate_defense.py`